drakkan/sftpgo/docs/defender.md

 If enabled it will protect SFTP, FTP and WebDAV services and it will automatically block hosts (IP addresses) that continually fail to log in or attempt to connect.

-You can configure a score for each event type:
+You can configure a score for the following events:

 - `score_valid`, defines the score for valid login attempts, eg. user accounts that exist.
 Default `1`.
 - `score_invalid`, defines the score for invalid login attempts, eg. non-existent user accounts or client disconnected for inactivity without authentication attempts.
 Default `2`.